tmogstad/pan-dyn-update/README.md

 pip install bs4
 pip install lxml
 ```
-##Run setup.sh to make directories
+##Run setup.sh to make required directories
 ```
 chmod +x ./setup.sh
 ./setup.sh
 ```
 ###Install pan-python from https://github.com/kevinsteves/pan-python
+Script uses pan.xapi to make and send XML API requests to the firewalls

 ##Configuration
-Two files needs to be modified to run the script.
+Two configuration files needs to be modified before running the script.

 In config.conf, the API-key must be configured, and optionally smtp settings for sending results with e-mail
 ```